Skip to content

 Attrition is a clause in your hotel contract that outlines the expected room revenue that your group commits to utilizing and paying for.

-Hotels use this clause as a safeguard in case your group falls short of the anticipated number of attendees.
+Hotels use this clause as a safeguard in case your group block falls short of the anticipated number of attendees.

-Once the hotel contract is signed, the hotel is committed to reserving a certain number of rooms for your event, prioritizing your booking over other potential business.
+Once the hotel contract is signed, the hotel is committed to reserving a certain number of sleeping rooms for your event, prioritizing your booking over other potential business.

 Therefore, this protection is in place for the hotel.